Grumpy-Mephisto/KMITL/README.md

 Embark on an educational odyssey through the various branches of Computer Science.
 This section contains a curated list of academic projects and research, illustrating the diversity and depth of the field.

-Explore this repository, a treasure trove housing a myriad of my projects, assignments, and comprehensive notes derived from my enriching journey in Computer Science at King Mongkut's University of Technology Ladkrabang.

 ## `📚` Navigation Guide

 This guide will help you to quickly access specific course materials, semester projects, and snippets of knowledge.
 Use the branching system to maneuver through different semesters, courses, and topics with ease.

-Effortlessly discover your desired year and semester by simply navigating through the branch names.

 ## `🦧` Meet the Team